 Normally the department will send out an invitation in February to all undergraduate math majors.
-Applications are due on March 10, 2017.
-We will make an effort to make offers by April 7, 2017.
+Applications are due on February 22, 2018.
+We plan to make our first round of offers by March 8, 2018.

 * How do you choose a mentor?

 It is not necessary for applicants to identify a mentor and/or a project ahead of time.
 We will do this for you if you are accepted for the program.
 However, occasionally students are invited by a professor to participate: in such cases, the student should still file an REU application, indicating the project and mentor on the application form.
 Students are encouraged to visit the page http://www.math.umass.edu/Research/research.html before filling out the application form to indicate a preference for a research area and/or a mentor.